 WHAT IF I AM INTERESTED IN A FIRST-TIME APPOINTMENT WITH A COUNSELOR?

 If you have not seen a counselor at SCAPS before, or it has been a long time since you last saw a counselor at SCAPS, and you are interested in getting connected to one, please call 706-737-1471 to be scheduled with a telephone-based triage appointment with a counselor.
-During this appointment, the counselor will ask you questions and work with you to determine which SCAPS services would best suit you based on your concerns (emergency appointment, one solution-focused session, individual or group counseling sessions, psychoeducational skill-learning workshop for anxiety or depression management, etc. Our scheduling staff will provide detailed information on how you can complete the necessary paperwork and submit it to SCAPS before the triage appointment.
+During this appointment, the counselor will ask you questions and work with you to determine which SCAPS services would best suit you based on your concerns.
+Our scheduling staff will provide detailed information on how you can complete the necessary paperwork and submit it to SCAPS before the triage appointment.

 WHAT IF I HAVE AN EMERGENCY?

 SCAPS will assist students with an emergency from 8 a.m. to 5 p.m.
 Monday through Friday.
-Please call 706-737-1471 to get connected with a counselor on emergency call-in duty.
-After hours, please use the Georgia Crisis & Access Line (800-715-4225), which offers free 24/7 phone counseling and can assist you with locating mental health resources in your area.
-You can also download MyGCAL app on your phone.
+Urgent concerns include thoughts of hurting self or others, recent traumatic experiences, inability to meet needs, grief, among other similar experiences.
+Please call 706-737-1471 to get connected with a counselor on emergency duty.
+In addition, the 9-8-8 line offers free 24/7 phone counseling and can assist you with locating mental health resources in your area.
+The after hours support line is another resource available to students, 833-910-3364.

 Our Summerville Campus location is on the second floor (Side A, room CE-2A) of the the Energy Plant Building/Central Utilities Building Annex.
 (The office was formerly on Side B of the building, room CE-201, until December 2019.)